xyan0166/Oral_Presentation/README.md

 # Oral_Presentation
-This line includes changes from both branches.
+this line was edited on main.